sebas095/primes-and-factors/README.md

 # primes-and-factors
 Module with simple primality tester and functions to return prime factors of a number in various formats.
+Find [module on npm](https://www.npmjs.com/package/primes-and-factors) and [code repo with examples on GitHub](https://github.com/sebas095/primes-and-factors).

 ## API
 ``` js